-The clock synchronization function is performed by an embedded PLL that tracks the frequency of the incoming bit stream and aligns the phase of its internal bit rate clock to the serial data transitions.
-This block contains the logic to transfer the data from the shifter to the decode register once every byte.
-The counter that controls this transfer is initialized by the framer logic.
-CKR is a buffered output derived from the bit counter used to control the decode register and the output register transfers.
+The Clock Synchronization function is performed by an embedded PLL that tracks the frequency of the incoming bit stream and aligns the phase of its internal bit rate clock to the serial data transitions.
+This block contains the logic to transfer the data from the Shifter to the Decode register once every byte.
+The counter that controls this transfer is initialized by the Framer logic.
+CKR is a buffered output derived from the bit counter used to control the Decode register and the output register transfers.

-Clock output logic is designed so that when reframing causes the counter sequence to be interrupted, the period and pulse width of CKR is never less than normal.
-Reframing may stretch the period of CKR by up to 90%, and either CKR Pulse Width HIGH or Pulse Width LOW may be stretched, depending on when reframe occurs
+Clock output logic is designed so that when reframing causes the counter sequence to be interrupted, the period and pulse width of CKR will never be less than normal.
+Reframing may stretch the period of CKR by up to 90%, and either CKR Pulse Width HIGH or Pulse Width LOW may be stretched, depending on when reframe occurs.